Christian perfection: Church Fathers and Medieval Theologians

-Roman Catholic teaching
+Catholic teaching

-According to the teaching of the Roman Catholic Church, something is perfect when nothing is lacking in its nature or purpose.
+According to the teaching of the Catholic Church, something is perfect when nothing is lacking in its nature or purpose.
 The ultimate purpose of Man is union with God, also called divinization.
 This is accomplished on earth by grace and in heaven by the beatific vision.
 Perfect union with God while on earth is impossible; therefore, absolute perfection is reserved for heaven.

-The Roman Catholic Church teaches that Christian perfection is a spiritual union with God that is attainable in this life.
+The Catholic Church teaches that Christian perfection is a spiritual union with God that is attainable in this life.
 It is not absolute perfection as it exists alongside human misery, rebellious passions, and venial sin.
 Christian perfection consists of charity or love, since it is this virtue that unites the soul to God.
 It is not just the possession and preservation of sanctifying grace, since perfection is determined by one's action—the actual practicing of charity or the service of God.

 The more charity a person possesses, the greater the perfection of the soul.
 A person who is perfect in so far as being free from mortal sin obtains salvation and can be called just, holy, and perfect.
 A person who is perfect insofar as also being free from venial sin and all affections which separate a person from God is in a state of active service and love of God.
 This is the perfect fulfillment of the law—loving God and loving other people.

-The Roman Catholic Church teaches that Christian perfection is something all should pursue in light of Jesus' injunction in Matthew 5:48.
+The Catholic Church teaches that Christian perfection is something all should pursue in light of Jesus' injunction in Matthew 5:48.
 There is also, however, what is called "religious perfection", which is pursued by those committed to living religious life, such as members of religious orders.
-All Roman Catholics are obliged to attain perfection by observing the commandments, but religious life imposes a more exacting obligation, requiring the religious to also observe the evangelical counsels (also known as "counsels of perfection") of poverty, chastity, and obedience.
+All Catholics are obliged to attain perfection by observing the commandments, but religious life imposes a more exacting obligation, requiring the religious to also observe the evangelical counsels (also known as "counsels of perfection") of poverty, chastity, and obedience.
 The evangelical counsels are believed to promote perfection in two ways.
 They remove the obstacles to perfection—lust of the eyes, lust of the flesh, and the pride of life.
 They also increase a person's love of God by freeing the affections from earthly ties.

 El Camino de Perfección is a method for making progress in the contemplative life written by Saint Teresa of Ávila for the sisters of her reformed convent of the Discalced Carmelites.
 St. Teresa was a major figure of the Counter-Reformation in 16th century Spain.
 Christian Perfection is also the title of a book written by theologian Réginald Garrigou-Lagrange.
 Perfectae Caritatis, the Decree on the Adaptation and Renewal of Religious Life, is one of the shorter documents issued by the Second Vatican Council.
 Approved by vote of 2,321 to 4 of the bishops assembled at the council, the decree was promulgated by Pope Paul VI on October 28, 1965.
 As is customary for Church documents, the title is taken from the Latin incipit of the decree: "Of Perfect Charity".